hanyoung18/OSS_FINAL_21800681/README.md

-# 2022-1 Open-source Software Laboratories Final project Hanyoug Jeong (정한영)
+# 2022-1 Open-source Software Laboratories Final project 정한영

 ## What does this project do?
 I made web diary with functions called CRUD.